denpeshkov/cs-notes/Go String Internals.md

 It is safe for multiple strings to share the same storage, so slicing `s` results in a new 2-word structure with a potentially different pointer and length that still refers to the same byte sequence
 This means that slicing can be done **without allocation** or copying, making string slices as efficient as passing around explicit indexes

+When a string is assigned to another string, the two word value is copied, resulting in two different string values both sharing the same backing array.
+The cost of copying a string is the same regardless of the size of a string, a two word copy

 # Casting and Memory Allocation